MOBI BOOT CAMP CORP. logoLearning Buddy

 • You want to identify the top 3 highest-valued stock days.
 You must rank the rows in order, handling instances where two days have the exact same price.

-In dplyr, we achieve this using Window Functions.
-Unlike aggregation functions (which collapse many rows into one), window functions take NNN values and return NNN values, operating on elements relative to their positions.
-Let's learn sorting, relocating, ranking, and lag operations.
+In dplyr, we achieve this using Window Functions and Custom User-Defined Functions.
+Unlike aggregate functions (which collapse many rows into one), window functions take NNN values and return NNN values, maintaining the table's original height.
+Let's learn how to sort, relocate, rank, lag, and extend R's capabilities with custom-designed operations.

 1. Sorting Rows: arrange()